-The risk characterization discussion will include the following components, as appropriate.
 The risk characterization section of the report will identify and highlight noteworthy risk conclusions.
 These would include:

-An analysis of current risks based on the comparison of existing measured concentrations of COPCs with ALs for each location and receptor type;

-The COPCs, exposure pathways, and media responsible for the majority of the risks;

-Discussion of any chemicals for which toxicity information was not available; and

-Any unique characteristics of the exposed populations that may be useful to decision makers.
+- An analysis of current risks based on the comparison of existing measured concentrations of COPCs with ALs for each location and receptor type; - The COPCs, exposure pathways, and media responsible for the majority of the risks; - Discussion of any chemicals for which toxicity information was not available; and - Any unique characteristics of the exposed populations that may be useful to decision makers.